Egyptian Foreign Minister Cancels Meeting With Jared Kushner

-Jared Kushner has returned from his holiday vacation at Trump’s Mar-a-Lago resort and has jetted off for the Middle East for a meeting with the Egyptian government, but yesterday the Egyptian foreign minister decided to cancel his one on one meeting with the presidential advisor after an aid package to the country was denied.
+Jared Kushner returned from his holiday vacation at Trump’s Mar-a-Lago resort and has jetted off for the Middle East for a meeting with the Egyptian government, but yesterday the Egyptian foreign minister decided to cancel his one-on-one meeting with the presidential advisor after an aid package to the country was denied.

 The Dover Daily News says that there will be other meetings between the U.S. delegation led by Kushner and Egyptian politician, but that the scheduled conference between Foreign Minister Sameh Shoukry and Kushner will not happen after $95.7 million in aid was denied to Egypt.